mattrussi/gitlab-com-runbooks/docs/patroni/rebuild_standby_cluster_from_prod.md

 ##  5. <a name='CreatethePatroniCIStandbyClusterinstances'></a>Create the Patroni CI Standby Cluster instances

-###  5.1. <a name='TFcreate'></a>TF create
+###  5.1. <a name='CreatetheclusterwithTF'></a>Create the cluster with TF

-If you are creating the nodes for the first time, they should be created by our CI/CO pipeline when you merge the changes in `main.tf` in the repository.
+If you are creating the nodes for the first time, **they should be created by our CI/CO pipeline** when you merge the changes in `main.tf` in the repository.

 Otherwise, if you have destroyed using `tf destroy` you can manually create them with:

 ```
 cd /config-mgmt/environments/<environment>
-tf destroy -target="module.<standby_cluster_tf_module>"
+tf apply -target="module.<standby_cluster_tf_module>"
 ```

 ###  5.2. <a name='StoppatroniandresetWALdirectoryfromoldfiles'></a>Stop patroni and reset WAL directory from old files